-We seek to ensure a safe, positive, respectful and productive school climate and culture, where high expectations are set for academic achievement and behaviour.
+This Rights and Responsibilities document provides students and parents with expectations for how to be successful and safe at Svend Hansen School.
+We seek to ensure a safe, positive, respectful, and productive school climate and culture, where high expectations are set for academic achievement and behavior, and diversity and a sense of belonging are embraced.